pgm-2425-itexploration/syllabus/tutorials/cms/drupal-figma-mcp.md

 - `button2_text` → Source: `[entity]` → Field: **Button 2 text** → `[field item]` → **Text value**
 - `button2_url` → Source: `[entity]` → Field: **Button 2 link** → `[field item]` → **URL**

-6. Klik op **Save layout**
+6. Click **Save layout**

-### Wat gebeurt er nu?
+### What happens now?

-Drupal weet:
+Drupal knows:
-- **De data** komt uit een Content Type (ingevoerd door een editor)
+- **The data** comes from a Content Type (entered by an editor)
-- **Die data** wordt doorgestuurd naar de properties van je Hero-component
+- **That data** is forwarded to the properties of your Hero component
-- **De component renderen** gebeurt via jouw Twig + CSS
+- **Rendering the component** happens via your Twig + CSS

-**Resultaat: de Hero die je in Figma ontworpen hebt, verschijnt nu in Drupal — maar volledig gevuld met content die uit de CMS-velden komt.**
+**Result: the Hero you designed in Figma now appears in Drupal — but completely filled with content that comes from the CMS fields.**

-### Waarom dit een gamechanger is
+### Why this is a game changer

-Normaal zou je als developer hardcoded HTML moeten schrijven telkens als de content verandert.
-Dat kost tijd, en editors kunnen zelf niets aanpassen.
+Normally, as a developer, you would have to write hardcoded HTML every time the content changes.
+That takes time, and editors can't adjust anything themselves.

-**Nu werkt het zo:**
+**Now it works like this:**
-1. **Designer** maakt een Figma-component
+1. **Designer** creates a Figma component
-2. **Developer** koppelt het één keer via YAML + Copilot
+2. **Developer** links it once via YAML + Copilot
-3. **Editor** vult de velden in Drupal
+3. **Editor** fills in the fields in Drupal
-4. **Iedereen** doet waar hij goed in is.
-En Drupal + Copilot doen het saaie werk.
+4. **Everyone** does what they're good at.
+And Drupal + Copilot do the boring work.

 ## Best practices

 ### Naming conventions
-- Hou je YAML-namen (bv. `button1_text`) simpel en duidelijk
+- Keep your YAML names (e.g., `button1_text`) simple and clear
-- Gebruik underscores, geen spaties
+- Use underscores, no spaces
-- Zorg voor consistentie tussen YAML en Drupal veldnamen
+- Ensure consistency between YAML and Drupal field names

-### Documentatie
+### Documentation
-- Documenteer je mapping: noteer ergens welke Drupal-velden bij welke props horen
+- Document your mapping: note somewhere which Drupal fields belong to which props
-- Dit helpt nieuwe teamleden en jezelf later
+- This helps new team members and yourself later

-### Versiebeheer
+### Version control
-- Commit elk component apart in Git
+- Commit each component separately in Git
-- Gebruik duidelijke commit messages zoals `feat(hero): add YAML, twig, css`
+- Use clear commit messages like `feat(hero): add YAML, twig, css`

-### Herbruikbaarheid
+### Reusability
-- Denk vooruit.
-Misschien heb je later nog een "Card" of "Feature List"
+- Think ahead.
+Maybe you'll have a "Card" or "Feature List" later
-- Gebruik dezelfde structuur zodat Copilot sneller leert
+- Use the same structure so Copilot learns faster

-## Dankwoord
+## Acknowledgments

-Tijdens mijn stage bij Calibrate heb ik de kans gekregen om te experimenteren met nieuwe technologieën en workflows binnen Drupal.
-Het idee om Figma te koppelen met Drupal via MCP en Copilot heb ik daar voor het eerst ontdekt.
-Dankzij de vrijheid en begeleiding op mijn stage kon ik dit concept verder uitwerken en toepassen in een realistisch project.
+During my internship at Calibrate, I had the opportunity to experiment with new technologies and workflows within Drupal.
+The idea of linking Figma with Drupal via MCP and Copilot was first discovered there.
+Thanks to the freedom and guidance during my internship, I was able to further develop and apply this concept in a realistic project.

-Een speciale dank aan mijn stagebegeleiders en het hele team van Calibrate voor hun steun en de ruimte om te leren.
-Zonder die ervaring had ik dit experiment en deze tutorial nooit zo concreet kunnen maken.
+A special thanks to my internship supervisors and the entire Calibrate team for their support and the space to learn.
+Without that experience, I would never have been able to make this experiment and this tutorial so concrete.